-We offer group volunteering trips for groups of adults or under 18s who are looking to take part in volunteer work overseas and get to know local communities:
+We offer group volunteering trips for groups of adults or under 18s who are looking to take part in volunteer work abroad and get to know local communities:

 Our normal placement fees apply (see each project page for costs and what’s included) with a discount of £75 per person for groups of 6 people or more.

 Our group volunteering projects include animal care, child care, teaching, conservation, building and community development.

 Many of our overseas volunteering placements are ideal for a self-led school group trip and this makes a very cost effective option for a school expedition, with fees from only £545 per person (excluding flights).

 Alternatively we can organise bespoke school trips if you are looking to do something different from our standard volunteer placements such as including other adventure activities or having a leader provided for the group.